elatov/elatov.github.io/_posts/2012-10-08-vcap5-dca-objective-1-1-implement-and-manage-complex-storage-solutions.md

 >
 > Note that the Mounted field is set to false, the Type field is set to VMFS-unknown version, and that no Mount Point exists.
 >
 > Note: The unmounted state of the VMFS datastore persists across reboots.
 This is the default behavior.
-However, it can be changed by appending the &#8211;no-persist flag.
+However, it can be changed by appending the -no-persist flag.
 >
 > To detach the device/LUN, run this command:
 >